Optimal quantum reservoir learning in proximity to universality

-In Fig.~\ref{fig3:magic} we show how the above features are realized in our PQR.
-When considering a fixed depth, we also find $p^{\sharp}(d)<p^{\star}(d)$, implying a quantum system may exhibit universal entanglement-spectrum statistics without MM being necessarily maximal.
-Hence, while closely related, these two quantities fundamentally capture different aspects of a quantum chaotic behavior~\cite{leone2021quantum}.
-Next we show that learning performance peaks in an intermediate regime where $\mathcal{I}$ is substantial yet remains submaximal.
-This suppresses the over-scrambling that degrades learnability, implying that the finite relative gap $\Delta \mathcal{I}\neq0$ can be interpreted as a free resource for purposeful computations.
+Fig.~\ref{fig3:magic} shows how the above features are realized in the PQR.
+One also finds $p^{\sharp}(d)\lessapprox p^{\star}(d)$, implying a quantum system may exhibit universal entanglement-spectrum statistics without MM or entanglement entropy being necessarily maximal.
+While closely related, these quantities fundamentally capture different aspects of a quantum chaotic behavior~\cite{leone2021quantum, PhysRevLett.131.180403, PhysRevB.100.125115, PhysRevLett.123.190602, PhysRevX.8.021014, roberts2015localized, PhysRevX.8.021013, jonay2018coarse} (see Appendix).
+Next we show that learning performance peaks in an intermediate regime where $\mathcal{I}$ is substantial yet submaximal.
+This suppresses the over-scrambling that degrades learnability, implying that the finite relative gap $\Delta \mathcal{I}\neq0$ can be interpreted as an accessible resource for purposeful computations.